jhosbel/jhosbel/README.md

 My name is Jhosbel Vargas.
 I started programming thanks to the recommendation of a friend many years ago and since then I have been involved in the world of development learning more about new technologies.

-My greatest achievement so far has been being the in charge of developing a project completely from scratch for the company I have worked for after demonstrating my skills acquired over time.
+My greatest achievement so far has been being the <strong>in charge of developing a project completely from scratch for the company I have worked</strong> for after demonstrating my skills acquired over time.
 I am proud of the work I did and although it could not be completed with the application due to external agents, I can say that it was a very enriching experience.

 ## 🧰 Languages and Tools: